codingABI/3dRotation/README.md

 # 3dRotation
-A rotating 3d object on an ardunino uno with a SSD1306 oled display.
+A rotating 3d object on an ardunino uno with a SSD1306 OLED display.

 ![alt text](https://github.com/codingABI/3dRotation/blob/main/3dRotation.png)